arahi7860/mongo-intro/readme.md

 One type of database is the **relational** database, in which data is organized by columns and rows, much like an Excel spreadsheet.

-**NOTE:**

-- Some students may have used or heard of SQL.
-- SQL is a database language used specifically for relational databases.
-- We will get into this later in the course.

-**NOTE END**

 Today, we are going to explore non-relational databases.

 MongoDB is an open-source **document database** that provides: